Batresh sat in a folding chair. From the second row of risers, she looked down at an empty first row.

 Denny picked at a salad.
-Batresh could see that he was observing everything and everyone, taking in all the information he could, happy to be in a more sophisticated environment than Tupelo, Mississippi.
+Batresh could see that he was observing everything and everyone, taking in all the information he could.

 Several middle-aged men sat at the bar, watching sports on television.
 Every now and then, the men shouted, raising their arms in the air.

-That Pharaoh’s son, a fierce leader of Egyptian armies, a ruthless military tactician, would take with him the fiercest soldiers his father had gathered round him.
-These fighters, drawn from adjoining regions, revered the murdered Pharaoh.
-They were brutal, efficient fighters.
-This son of Akhenaten would take the fighters to their homelands, where they would establish a new kingdom, and the religion of his father would evolve into what would later become Judaism.
+A fierce leader of Egyptian armies, a ruthless military tactician, this son would take with him the fiercest soldiers his father had gathered round him.
+Drawn from adjoining regions, these soldiers revered the murdered Pharaoh.
+This son of Akhenaten would take a group of fighters to their homeland where they would establish a new kingdom.

 Denny gasped, reaching his right hand forward, “I am so sorry.”
 He blushed with embarrassment and looked at the woman wearing the mink.